 Well, if you are going to be roadschooling, then I assume you’ve already figured out how to afford the traveling you’ll be doing.
 That’s certainly the most expensive part of roadschooling.

-I have an awesome guide for how to afford full-time family travel.
-Just click the link and fill out the form, and I’ll send it your way!
+My FREE Full-Time Family Travel Starter Pack includes a section on how to budget for a family gap year.
+Just click that link and fill out the form, and I’ll send it your way!

 As far as affording roadschooling itself — it does not have to be expensive at all.
 I’m going to share many resources in this post that are completely free, and I’ll also share some that are worth purchasing.